Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

+Reflecting conditions and state constraint conditions both deal with situations where agents cannot leave the domain $\Omega$, but they differ in their implementation and implications.
+Reflecting conditions model scenarios where agents encounter a physical barrier at the boundary, such as a wall, or face economic or financial constraints that cause them to "bounce back" into the domain, see eg \cite{moll}.
+In contrast, state constraint conditions arise when agents are simply not allowed to leave the domain, without specifying a reflection mechanism.
+These were studied in the first-order setting in \cite{CaCaCa2018,CAPUANI2022180,CapMarRic}, and in the ergodic second-order case in \cite{CannMend,PorRic-ergodic}.
+Another natural possibility is the Dirichlet case, which corresponds to exit costs at the boundary, as explored in \cite{CampiFischer}.

-The existence and uniqueness of solutions for second-order cases were examined with periodic $(\Omega=\mathbb T^N)$ and Dirichlet or Neumann boundary conditions.
-See \cite{GPM2,GPM3} for the subquadratic and superquadratic cases in $\mathbb T^N$, \cite{porretta2} for an in-depth exploration of the Dirichlet and Neumann settings with minimal assumptions on the data, and the work on multi-population MFG \cite{MR3333058} for Neumann boundary conditions.
-Invariance conditions on the dynamics occur when player dynamics prevent agents from leaving the domain \cite{MR4045803}; this is independent of their strategy or control choice.
+The existence and uniqueness of solutions for second-order cases were examined not only in periodic settings (e.g., $\Omega=\mathbb T^N$ in \cite{GPM2,GPM3} for subquadratic and superquadratic cases), but also under Dirichlet or Neumann boundary conditions.
+For example, see \cite{porretta2} for an in-depth exploration of these conditions with minimal assumptions on the data, \cite{MR3333058} for Neumann boundary conditions in multi-population MFG, and \cite{FestaRicciardi} for forward-forward MFGs with Dirichlet or Neumann boundary conditions.

+The study of the Master Equation and the convergence problem in MFG theory under Dirichlet and Neumann conditions has been explored in \cite{MatteoMichele,RicciardiConvergence,RicciardiME}.
+Invariance conditions, which prevent agents from leaving the domain independent of their control strategies, are examined in \cite{MR4045803}.

 For first-order MFGs, the situation is more complex due to the lack of a regularizing effect from a second-order term.
-For the periodic case, $\Omega=\mathbb T^N$, refer to \cite{Card1order} and, for less restrictive assumptions, \cite{CardGrab}.
-Unlike the second-order case, where we specify boundary conditions for $u$ and $m$ (Dirichlet or Neumann), first-order MFGs require different boundary conditions.
-In the first-order case, the boundary conditions used for second-order models result in overdetermined systems.
-Thus, either $u$ or $m$ can be prescribed at the boundary.
-This is the case in the stationary first-order MFG studied in \cite{alharbi2023firstorder}.
-In that work, authors discuss more general mixed boundary conditions; there, the coercivity of the Hamiltonian yields compactness estimates for the value function.
-No results are available in the literature for the Neumann problem in the time-dependent setting.
-Also, the absence of a compactness result due to the term $-u_t$ precludes using the methods developed for the elliptic case.
+For the periodic first-order case, $\Omega=\mathbb T^N$, see \cite{Card1order}; for less restrictive assumptions, see \cite{CardGrab}.
+Unlike second-order cases, where boundary conditions for $u$ and $m$ can be specified (Dirichlet or Neumann), first-order MFGs require different boundary conditions because using those from second-order models leads to overdetermined systems.
+As a result, either $u$ or $m$ must be prescribed at the boundary.
+This issue is discussed in the stationary first-order MFG studied in \cite{alharbi2023firstorder}, where the authors introduce more general mixed boundary conditions.
+In that work, the coercivity of the Hamiltonian allows for compactness estimates of the value function.